chvmp/champ/README.md

 Available Parameters:

   - **rviz** - Launch together with RVIZ.
 Default: false

-  - **has_imu**- Set this to true if the robot has no IMU.
-This is useful when you want to view your newly configured robot.
-Basically, this tells the robot to use the pose commands from [champ_teleop](https://github.com/chvmp/champ_teleop) as the current pose of the robot.
-Take note that this is only useful for debugging the robot.
-It is recommended to place an IMU on a physical robot.
-Default: true.

   - **lite** - Always set this to true if you're using a microcontroller to run the algorithms.
 Default false.